Vixaus/bmo-english-teacher/README.md

-# BMO English Teacher
+# BMO English Teacher 🤖

-BMO English Teacher is a small AI English teacher made for Raspberry Pi.
+BMO English Teacher is a small AI English teacher for Raspberry Pi.

-You can talk to BMO with your voice.
-BMO can listen, understand what you say, help you practice English, correct mistakes, and speak back to you.
+It lets you practice English by talking with BMO using your voice.
+BMO can listen, understand, correct mistakes, and speak back to you.

-Most AI features run locally on the Raspberry Pi.
+Most features run locally, so internet is not needed for normal conversations.
+Internet is mainly used for setup, downloading models, and optional web search.

 ## What can it do?